 Have a cold one – water, that is!

 Ice cold water produces a unique calorie-burning process within your body.
 In order to “warm up” an 8-ounce glass of water for easier digestion and absorption, the body is forced to expend about 15-20 calories.
 So, the more cold water you drink, the more calories you’ll burn.
 And as an added benefit, you’ll feel fuller, so you’re less likely to overeat at mealtimes.

 Get better sleep

 Basic metabolic functions – including the ability to burn extra calories – are directly tied to the quantity and quality of sleep.
 If you’re getting 5-6 hours per night, try going to bed an hour earlier.
 If you’re already getting a solid 8 or 9 hours, tweak your sleeping environment.
 Try blackout curtains.
 Adjust the room temperature.
 Buy a new mattress.
 Fix your sleep issues, and your body’s ability to burn calories will automatically improve.

-Whether you’re stalled with your fitness goals or want to break through the latest plateau, Banner Urgent Care provides a full array of health-friendly services to keep you on the right track.
+Whether you’re stalled with your fitness goals or want to break through the latest plateau, Urgent Care Extra provides a full array of health-friendly services to keep you on the right track.
 To jumpstart your health journey, please visit any of our Arizona walk-in urgent care clinics today, or call us at (480) 988-9108.
 What are some hidden ways you’ve found to burn extra calories?
 Let us know by dropping us a line.
-Thanks for reading the Banner Urgent Care blog, and stay tuned for health news, fitness tips and more.
+Thanks for reading the Urgent Care Extra blog, and stay tuned for health news, fitness tips and more.